cometbft/cometbft/docs/qa/method.md

 13. To generate a latency vs throughput plot, using the raw CSV file generated in step 2, follow the instructions for the [`latency_throughput.py`] script.
+    This plot is useful to visualize the saturation point.

 [`latency_throughput.py`]: ../../scripts/qa/reporting/README.md